tarwn/lessthandot-hugo/blogs/content/posts/2014-01-07-testing-asynchronous-javascript-w-jasmine.md

 	.always(done);
 });
 ```
 This looks very much like the initial, flawed version as we would implement it in mocha.
-The only change to the test logic is the single always() call at the end that will execute the &#8220;done&#8221; wait handle that the async.it() call provided.
+The only change to the test logic is the single always() call at the end that will execute the “done” wait handle that the async.it() call provided.
 The test logic is still just as clean as the original at the cost of a single additional script include.

 ## Async in Jasmine 2.0.0

 Jasmine 2.0.0 has updated the [async syntax][4] to work similar to Mocha right out of the box.
 The beforeEach(), it(), and afterEach() methods now take an optional parameter just like the wait handle parameter in Mocha and the jasmine.async library above.

-Now it&#8217;s an even easier path from a flawed test like this:
+Now it's an even easier path from a flawed test like this:

 ```javascript
 it("won't be detected.
 It's executed without waiting for the asynchronous result", function(){